brunoreis/palestraGraphQL/PHPGraphQLArticle.md

 * How to resolve that query.
 In the example, a service method (find) is called with the passed args
 * It also declares the Post type, with strong typed fields

 It's similar to an Swagger file, right?
-But, it's part of our system.
-Part of our development proccess is to declare that schema.
-This is one big improvement over REST:
+But, here part of our development proccess is to declare that schema.
+This is a big improvement over REST: *Documentation generated within the process is far more reliable for 'up-to-dateness'.*

-*documentation is generated in the development process*

-Documentation generated in the process is for sure, more trustable regarding it's "uptodatiness".

-Let's imagine now we need to access this same service from a mobile device to make a very simple and optimized list of all posts.
-We just need two fields, title and id.
-How would you do that in REST?
-Well, you probably would need to pass a parameter to specify this return type and code it inside your controller, putting a switch of if somewhere.
+Let's imagine now that we need to access this same service from a mobile device to make a simple list of all posts.
+We just need two fields: title and id.

-In GraphQL, all you need is to change the query to say what fields you need.
+How would we do that in REST?
+Well, we probably would need to pass a parameter to specify this return type and code it inside our controller.
+In GraphQL, all we need to update is the query to say what fields are needed.

-> This is a query to the posts field in the query namespace.
-It defines the *userId* argument and also defines the fields it will need: *id* and *title*
+> This is a query to posts field in the query namespace.
+It defines the *userId* argument and the fields it will need: *id* and *title*

 ```graphql
 query UserPosts{